UniCMs: A Unified Consistency Model For Efficient Multimodal Generation and Understanding: Method

-\textbf{Trajectory Segmentation and Curriculum Learning.} We empirically ascertain that imposing long-range consistency may introduce unnecessary learning challenges, potentially impeding model convergence and ultimately limiting acceleration capabilities.
-Consequently, we suggest splitting the entire training process into multiple stages with decreasing numbers of segments of the sampling trajectory.
-We enforce consistency solely between the points within a segment and the endpoint of that segment.
-The efficacy of such a strategy is also supported by recent advances in consistency distillation~\cite{heek2024multistep,zheng2024trajectory,xie2024mlcm}.
-As the training proceeds, the trajectory of the student Show-o Turbo may deviate considerably from that of the teacher Show-o.
-Thus, persisting in utilizing Show-o's trajectory for distillation purposes could constrain the ultimate acceleration effect.
-To mitigate this, we suggest using the acquired model from the past stage as teacher to construct new trajectories.
-Doing so encourages the final Show-o Turbo to learn consistency mapping over long distances.

-\textbf{Sampling Strategy.} In the inference phase, the original Show-o generates image tokens with polynomial sampling~\cite{xie2024show}.
-However, we find that for the learned Show-o Turbo model with few sampling steps, there is significantly higher uncertainty in the prediction distribution of the mask tokens.
+\textbf{Sampling Strategy.} We find that for the learned UniCMs with few sampling steps, there is significantly higher uncertainty in the prediction distribution of the mask tokens.
 We empirically identify that incorporating the top-k sampling strategy, which is widely used in language models, can alleviate this issue, substantially improving the sampling quality in 2-4 steps (see Table~\ref{tab:topk_comparison}).